 Paulina Camorlinga Cortés

 Pau started her undergraduate research expertise in our group.
 She tested other factors influencing predator's decisions for choosing a prey.
 She obtained her undergraduate degree on February 2019.
-A manuscript reporting her results has been accepted for publication in Entomologia Generalis (IF=3.027 & Q1).
+A manuscript reporting her results has been published in Entomologia Generalis (IF=3.027 & Q1).

 Ma.
 Concepción Velasco-Hernández

 Conchita got her master degree in our group (with honors), by studying the behavior of parasitoids under the risk of predation.
 With results obtained, two papers were published in international journals (PLoS One [IF=2.776 & Q2] and Pest Management Science [FI=3.255 & Q1]).
 In addition, during her master, she performed a short research stay (3 months) in France, in the laboratory of Dr. Nicolas Desneux (INRA, Sophia Antipolis).

 After her master degree, in the summer of 2013, Conchita started her PhD in our group to test two paradigms on behavior of parasitoids.
 In 2015, she performed a one-year research stay in the Lab of Dr. Desneux (INRA, Sophia Antipolis, France).
 In 2016, she coauthored a Review manuscript published in the Journal of Pest Science (IF=5.133 & Q1).
 A first manuscript reporting part of the PhD results was published in 2017 in Entomologia Generalis (IF=3.027 & Q1).
 She got her PhD degree in October 2017.
 A second PhD paper is under revision.

 Walter Ernesto Printzen